 The text NeuroImaging Part II also refers to these definitions (Version 2 Lumbar Combined task Force Fardon et al 2014) ( Table 39,page 793,R.Gilberto Gonzalaez and Joseph Masedev).

-The Combined task force comprises the North American Spine Society(NASS), American Society of Spine Radiology(ASSR) and American Society of zneuroradiology(ASNR).
+The Combined Task force comprises the North American Spine Society(NASS), American Society of Spine Radiology(ASSR) and American Society of Neuroradiology(ASNR).

 The use of standardised nomenclature is intended to maintain consistency and accuracy in normal and abnormal lumbar disc descriptions.
 The Combined task force emphasises that terms such as annular fissure, annular tear, disc protrusion/herniation/prolapse do NOT denote or imply a traumatic or non-traumatic causation.This appears in all the publications.

 These guidelines to lumbar disc change nomenclature were adopted in total by the RANZC Radiologists at their 2015 ASM.